jacobparis-insiders/.github/profile/README.md

 ## Autosave form inputs on change or blur example

 This is an example demonstrating forms that persist automatically
-- They useFetcher instead of submit so changes aren't lost on navigation
+- useFetcher instead of submit so changes aren't lost on navigation

 TODO: update to use the [useDebounceFetcher](https://www.jacobparis.com/content/use-debounce-fetcher) hook
 TODO: Add landing page + Get started button to create a custom ID so users changes don't conflict